 SOLIDWORKS: Mold Design with Tam Black

-Learn how to design high-quality molds and casts—for one-off prototyping or mass-manufacture—in SOLIDWORKS.
+Learn how to design high-quality molds and casts—for one-off prototyping or mass production—in SOLIDWORKS.

 1h 50m • COURSE